 This is perhaps the most heart-stopping of reasons to blog.
 Even with the recent changes at Google (and maybe particularly because of them), you want Google to index more than 10-12 pages of “about us”.Â The more pages indexed, the higher your ranking.
 Blogging gives you key-word content and additional indexing opportunities with Google.Â Further, several permalinks functions give you a chance to use keywords in your URL (the all important H1 header) while at the same time creating an engaging title.
 Here’s the trick: the more frequently you update, the better your search results; while it might not be practical to blog everyday, even 1X per week gives you 52 more index pages a year.Â Blogging also gives you the all important link opportunities too.
 Write timely, credible information and the blog will likely receive links, even better and more important if they are from high-impact websites like newspapers or e-zines.
 No, simply starting a blog will not shoot you to number one immediately, but it will increase your rankings.

-Blogging gives you the opportunity to showcase your understanding of your industry and its trends.
-Whether you write to inform or you write with opinion, either way, you send a message to your clients that you are a market leader.
+Blogging allows you to showcase your understanding of your industry and its trends.
+Whether you write to inform or you write with an opinion, either way, you send a message to your clients that you are a market leader.
 Your company’s blog can feature a round-robin of experts at your company, raising their profile and your company’s because you hire industry leaders.

 Customers Read and Interact